DagoDragony/itwiki/dev/Kubernetes.md

 kubectl get po busybox -o jsonpath={..image} # get running container image kubectl edit pod busybox # edit online, imperative way(not recomended), upon save changes will be synchronized kubectl delete -f busybox-pod.yaml # delete everything that we declared by given .yaml

+kubectl scale --replicas=2 deployment/nginx # imperative(not recomended) way
+kubectl delete po -o wide # delete pod, however if deployment defined pods, new is started right after

+# relicasets manages number of pods
+# if you want your pod not to be restarted after kill, you need to delete replicaset
+kubectl get replicaset
+kubectl delete rs nginx-7b8964db65
+# however after kill we see that is was recreated, it's because deployment manages replicasets
+kubectl get replicaset

+kubectl get deploy # get deployment list kubectl delete deploy nginx # deletes all that is with deployment
 ```